DigitalPublishingToolkit/TOD51Archiving_Activism/md/04Chapter3.md

 outward facing and promote distribution, accessibility and use, rather than being a static repository.
-This is an idea that is mirrored by many radical archives, including Interference Archive in New York, whose members argue that use itself is a form of preservation.[^05Chapter3_15] Pad.ma (Public Access Digital Media Archive) in their *Ten Theses on the Archive*, further advocate for this vision of the archive:
+This is an idea that is mirrored by many radical archives, including Interference Archive in New York, whose members argue that use itself is a form of preservation.[^05Chapter3_15] Pad.ma in their *Ten Theses on the Archive*, further advocate for this vision of the archive:

 > When Henri Langlois, founder of the Cinémathèque Française, stated